emarcey/cicerone/glossary/brewing.md

 	* 10 active monasteries
 * **Traditional Specialty Guaranteed:** an EU designation for legal protection of traditional products (e.g. Lambic/Gueuze)
 * **Trub:** from the German, a word for the sediment that is created during wort production
-* **Turbid Mash:** a unique brewhouse method historically used for belgian styles, and primarily used for lambics today
+* **Turbid Mash:** a unique brewhouse method historically used for Belgian styles, and primarily used for lambics today
 	* rooted in 1822 law that taxed brewers on mash tun capacity
 		* brewers used smallest possible vessels, jammed full of grain
 	* historically, unmalted/low-modified grains would use numerous different temperature rests